pawatsethaput/OpenBank/REST-API-V1.2.1.md

 Views on accounts and transactions filter the underlying data to hide or blur certain fields from certain users.
 For instance the balance on an account may be hidden from the public.
 The way to know what is possible on a view is determined in the following JSON.

-**data:** When a view moderates a set of data, some fields my contain the value null rather than the original value.
+**data:** When a view moderates a set of data, some fields my contain the value `null` rather than the original value.
 This indicates either that the user is not allowed to see the original data or the field is empty.

-There is currently one exception to this rule, the "holder" field in the JSON contains always a value which is either an alias or the real name - indicated by the "is_alias" field.
+There is currently one exception to this rule; the "holder" field in the JSON contains always a value which is either an alias or the real name - indicated by the "is_alias" field.

-**action:** When a user performs an action like trying to post a comment (with POST API call), if he is not allowed, the body repose will contains an error message.
+**action:** When a user performs an action like trying to post a comment (with POST API call), if he is not allowed, the body response will contain an error message.

 **Metadata:**
-Transaction metadata like (images, tags, comments, etc.) will appears *ONLY* on the view where they have been created e.g. comments posted to the public view only appear on the public view.
+Transaction metadata (like images, tags, comments, etc.) will appears *ONLY* on the view where they have been created e.g. comments posted to the public view only appear on the public view.

-The other account metadata fields like image_URL, more_info, etc are unique through all the views.
+The other account metadata fields (like image_URL, more_info, etc.) are unique through all the views.
 Example, if a user edits the "more_info" field in the "team" view, then the view "authorities" will show the new value (if it is allowed to do it).

 #### all
 *Optional*